 In essence, it’s my story.

 The truth is that it wasn’t going to change.
 The beautiful person that I saw was who they saw too.
-The problem was that they didn’t see a beautiful person in their own reflection and since they weren’t happy with themselves, they projected that onto me.
-I allowed their insecurities, jealousies, and mean-spirited comments and behaviors to begin to define how I saw myself.
-I’m not proud to say that I allowed this negative self-image to go on for years and it played itself out in extremely bad relationships and failed “friendships.”
+The problem was that they didn’t see a beautiful person in their own reflection.
+And since they weren’t happy with themselves, they projected that onto me.
+I allowed their insecurities, jealousies, and mean-spirited behavior to begin to define how I saw myself.
+I’m not proud to say that I allowed this negative self-image to go on for years.
+And it played itself out in extremely bad relationships and failed “friendships.”
 I settled for what I thought I could get, finding myself on a downward spiral.
 I didn’t talk much about it to anyone because I had to keep my brave face (which is not brave at all…it’s pride).

 My Auntie called me to the carpet one day as a very young adult.
-I was in an emotionally abusive relationship.
-She recognized the signs and gently talked to me about who I am, how much I should be truly loved, and encouraged me to make some different choices.
+I was in an emotionally abusive relationship and she recognized the signs.
+She gently talked to me about who I am, how much I should be truly loved, and encouraged me to make some different choices.
 I remember that day, going to the mirror in my dorm bathroom and remembering my teenage prayer.

 The road to self-acceptance wasn’t the easiest and every now and then I am still a little hard on myself.
 But loving myself is one the best decisions I could make.
 I am free to be who I am, flaws and all.
 And with that comes the ability to freely love and be a blessing to others.
-The best part is the adventure, the challenge, the future unfolding every day that I get to take with true bravery, excitement and with great expectation.
+The best part is the adventure!
+Along with the challenges, my future unfolds every day.
+And I get to live it out with true bravery, excitement and great expectation.
 Accept yourself and see what happens… I’m confident that the outcome will be great. ♥